Baked Rigatoni

 It is very important to cover pasta dishes while they bake so that the noodles don't dry out.
 Covering the dish traps in the steam and locks moisture into the noodles.
 Only uncover the dish for a short time to get a golden brown color on the top of the cheese.

 This whole dish could be mixed up and served immediately, but baking it does have purpose!
 When you bake pasta, it soaks in the flavor from all other ingredients around it.
-It also create a crunchy edges and "crust" that add to the overall flavor and texture of the entire dish.
+It also create a crunchy edges and a crust that add to the overall flavor and texture of the entire dish.

 More Pasta Recipes